Abandoned & Little-Known Airfields:

 A 1946 photo of an Ercoupe & several other general aviation aircraft at Sky-Harbor Airport.

-An undated (circa late 1940s?) aerial view looking along the single unpaved runway at Sky-Harbor Airport.
+A circa late 1940s aerial view looking along the single unpaved runway at Sky-Harbor Airport.

-According to the Community Watershed Partnership, “The Sky Harbor Airport was poorly engineered & shut down before 1950.”
+According to the Community Watershed Partnership, “The Sky Harbor Airport was shut down before 1950.”

 According to a plaque on the airport site (courtesy of David Karlsberg), "After Sky Harbor Airport closed Lake Tahoe was without an airport until 1958.”

 No airfield-related features were depicted on the 1957 USGS topo map.